 The company aims to extend its just-walk-out technology to other retailers.
 The company has not disclosed which retailers it is working with or the cost of the system, although it claims to have signed deals with several retailers.

 Amazon Go debuted in the UK in March 2021, making it the first outlet outside its home market in the US, where there are roughly 25 Amazon Go stores.
 The new store was launched in Ealing, West London, under a partnership with Morrisons (the British arm of the Amazon Fresh delivery service).
-The company plans to roll out Amazon Go stores in at least another 30 locations across Britain.
+The company plans to roll out Amazon Go/ Fresh stores in at least another 30 locations across Britain and as of November 2021, it has launched six Amazon Fresh stores in the UK.
 In June 2021, Amazon implemented its Just Walk Out cashierless checkout technology for the first time in a full-sized grocery store, a new Fresh grocery store in Bellevue, Washington.
 The size of the new Fresh Market is 25,000 sq ft, considerably larger than the 1,700–2,500 sq ft Amazon Go stores.
 Amazon plans to launch its Just Walk Out cashierless checkout technology in two Whole Foods stores scheduled to open in 2022.
 The full-size supermarkets, one in Washington, D.C. and the other in California, will also have the company’s palm-scanning payment system Amazon One.
+In November 2021, Amazon is set to deploy Just Walk Out at Sainsbury (UK’s second-largest supermarket chain), its first international customer.
+Before Sainsbury, Amazon supplied its tech to three other US retailers, namely OTG CIBO Express, Hudson, and Delaware North.
+It was revealed that Amazon plans to open over 260 Amazon-owned and run supermarkets in the UK by 2024, all of which will be cashierless, in competition with Tesco and Sainsbury.
+The company also aims to launch supermarkets in Germany, Spain, and Italy in 2022.

 Amazon announced in July 2020 its first smart cart technology called Dash Cart, which is equipped with a touchscreen, cameras, sensors, and computer vision to detect items placed in the cart and what is removed from shelves.
 Once the customer finishes shopping, they take the cart through a special lane that automatically checks out their purchases.
 The technology is expected to be initially deployed at the Amazon Grocery Store in Los Angeles (it is not a cashierless store).